 Planning traffic infrastructures

-The experts at the Office of Transport develop specific projects such as bypasses, cycle lanes and pedestrian links.
+The experts at the Office of Mobility and Transport develop specific projects such as bypasses, cycle lanes and pedestrian links.
 They take into consideration the needs of municipalities, planning regions and other authorities and offices.
-The OT also guarantees the coordination and funding of all projects.
+The OMT also guarantees the coordination and funding of all projects.
 In addition, it safeguards the canton's interests regarding national roads.